Susheel-25/TEMPERATURE-MONITORING-SYSTEM/README.md

 **DESCRIPTION:**

-## 📌 Task 1: Temperature Sensor Reading & Display
+## 📌 Task 3: TEMPERATURE-MONITORING-SYSTEM

 This project reads ambient temperature using the **TMP35 analog temperature sensor** and displays the live readings on a **16x2 LCD display** using an **Arduino UNO**.
 The sensor output is analog and is processed using the Arduino’s ADC to calculate temperature in Celsius.